 As a facility manager, any investment in equipment you make needs to have a very clear purpose.
-UV technology and specifically far-UV can be a sound investment for many different types of facilities because the fact is that UV disinfection is appropriate in many different scenarios.
+UV technology can be a sound investment for many different types of facilities because the fact is that UV disinfection is appropriate in many different scenarios.

 Following are five ways that a spectrum of facilities can utilize UV disinfection effectively.

 Any facility that needs to disinfect air spaces can use a UV light to do so, to some extent.
 There needs to be sufficient contact of the air with the UV light, making this type of disinfection more effective on still or stagnant air than on moving air.
 To improve the efficacy of air disinfection, many facilities choose to install UV disinfection lights at the upper level of the room, so as the air naturally circulates, it will be cleaner.
 Facilities can also choose to install UV lamps near coils and drain pans of cooling systems such as air conditioners and refrigeration devices, which can prevent bacteria from growing in those cool, damp conditions and eventually being released into the air.

 Facilities can also use UV light to disinfect water and even for wastewater treatment.
 Because UV disinfection is a physical process and does not require adding any chemicals to the water to clean it, this can be a very safe and effective option.
 UV light can reduce the incidence of parasites such as cryptosporidia or giardia, which can be resistant even to chemical disinfection.
 One facility in New York uses UV light to treat more than 2 billion gallons of water a day for use in New York City.